Delapouite/kakoune-auto-percent/README.md

 - keep matching: `<a-k>` → `%<a-s><a-k>`
 - keep not matching: `<a-K>` → `%<a-s><a-K>`

+If the commands above display a prompt and you cancel it (with `<esc>`), you'll get back the original cursor.
+Same thing for matching errors.

+To remove the mappings if needed, run `auto-percent-unmap` (`auto-percent-map` to add them back).

 ## See Also

 This behavior is somehow similar to the one found in [vis](https://github.com/martanne/vis):